Cosmo-Tech/cosmotech-api-javascript-client/docs/WorkspaceApi.md

 > WorkspaceAccessControl getWorkspaceAccessControl(organizationId, workspaceId, identityId)

-get a control acccess for the Workspace
+Get a control access for the Workspace

 ### Example